Alfresco/alfresco-js-api/docs/RenditionsApi.md

 List information for renditions

-Returns the rendition information for the file node with identifier **nodeId**.
+Returns the rendition information for the file node with identifier **nodeId**.\nThis will return rendition information, including the rendition id, for each rendition.
+The\u00A0rendition status is CREATED (ie. available\u00A0to view/download) or NOT_CREATED (ie. rendition can be requested).

 ### Example
 ```javascript